GregMurray30/Kickstarter_Analysis/README.md

 ## Summary
-I always have a few personal side ventures in the works and hope to one day find proper funding for one that has potential for success so I analyzed a data set of Kickstarter projects from 2009-2017 to determine the factors which contribute to success in addition to historical and seasonal trends to see how the platform is faring.
+I always have a few personal side ventures in the works and hope to one day find proper funding for one that has potential for success.
+Accordingly, I utilized Pandas to analyze a Kickstarter project  data set from 2009-2017 to determine the factors that contribute to success, in addition to historical and seasonal trends.
 Among the factors investigated were category popularity, goal amount, title wording, and seasonality.

 ## Insights